 where $\biw_j$ is the \th{j} column of $(\biX^\top\biX)^{-1}$.
 After obtaining the $\gamma_{gj}(\rho)$ from \eqref{eq:gammarho}, it is trivial to compute $G^*_j(\rho)$ using \eqref{eq:gstar}.
 Evidently, $G^*_j(\rho)$ is always less than $G$.
 When it is much smaller than~$G$, it can provide a useful warning.

-If we attempt to compute $G^*_j(\rho)$ for $\rho>0$ when there are cluster fixed effects, numerical instabilities are likely to arise.
 Suppose that we have partialed out cluster fixed effects prior to computing $G^*_j(\rho)$.
 Then the first term on the right-hand side of \eqref{eq:gammiddle} should in theory be a zero matrix, because every column of $\biX_g$ should add to zero.
 In practice, however, the limitations of floating-point arithmetic mean that this matrix will actually contain extremely small positive numbers.
+This will cause the computation of $G^*_j(\rho)$ to be numerically unstable.
 When the fixed effects are not partialed out, similar but more complicated numerical issues arise.

-The Stata package \texttt{clusteff} discussed in \citet{LS_2018} is designed to calculate $G^*_j(\rho)$, with $\rho=0.9999$ rather than $\rho=1$ by default to avoid numerical instabilities.
-However, the only version of this package that we have used does so in a very computationally inefficient way.
-It apparently computes the $\gamma_g(\rho)$ by brute force instead of using \eqref{eq:gammarho}.
-When any of the $N_g$ is large, this can take a very long time, or even fail because Stata runs out of memory.
-For example, it failed with the samples used in \citet{MNW-guide}, where the largest values of $N_g$ were either $35,995$ or $144,914$.
-To circumvent this problem, one could use a random sample of the data for each cluster to compute an approximation to $G^*_j(\rho)$, but with \eqref{eq:gammarho} that is no longer necessary.
+The \texttt{Stata} package \texttt{clusteff} discussed in \citet*{LS_2018} is designed to calculate $G^*_j(\rho)$, with $\rho=0.9999$ rather than $\rho=1$ by default to avoid numerical instabilities.
+However, the only version of this package that we have used does so in a computationally inefficient way that does not use \eqref{eq:gammarho}.
+When any of the $N_g$ is large, it can take a very long time, or even fail because \texttt{Stata} runs out of memory.
+For example, it failed with some of the samples in \citet*{MNW-guide}.